GSD9d

 SYMPTOMS

-Muscle pain following activity.
+Muscle pain during and following activity.
 Possible progressive muscle weakness and atrophy.

 SECONDARY